 If your application is unsuccessful, we may keep your personal data on file for up to 12 months in case there are future employment opportunities for which you may be suited.
-If you do not want us to retain your personal data after an unsuccessful application, you should let us know by contacting Sara Megaw, HR Manager.
+If you do not want us to retain your personal data after an unsuccessful application, you should let us know by contacting Adele Barrett, Head of HR.

 Who has access to data?

 Your information may be shared internally for the purposes of the recruitment exercise.
 This includes members of the HR team, interviewers involved in the recruitment process and managers in the business area with a vacancy.